MicrosoftDocs/fabric-docs/docs/data-factory/connector-google-cloud-storage-copy-activity.md

 The following properties are **required**:

 - **Data store type**: Select **External**.
-- **Connection**: Select an Google Cloud Storage connection from the connection list.
+- **Connection**: Select a Google Cloud Storage connection from the connection list.
 If no connection exists, then create a new Google Cloud Storage connection by selecting **New**.
 - **File path**: The data can be copied to the given bucket or the given bucket and folder path specified.
 - **File format**: Select the file format applied from the drop-down list.
 Select **Settings** to configure the file format.
 For settings of different file formats, refer to articles in [Supported format](#supported-format) for detailed information.